 Elizabeth and Samuel’s stories are just two of many.
-View a list of all the Field Officer Award winners from Africa and the Middle East.
+View a list of all the Field Officer Award winners from Africa and the Middle East or scroll to the bottom of this post to see the valuable field officers who were honored this year.
 Our team is thankful for their passion and ingenuity, and are proud to award them recognition for a job well done.

 You can fund a loan in the Sub-Saharan Africa region for $10/month through our Explore+Invest recurring donation program.
 Learn more about how your annual gift can make a difference.